kevinkreiser/prime_server/README.md

 This was so fun to build for so many reasons.
 The first thing we did was prove out the ZMQ butterfly pattern as a tiny Github gist.
 The idea was that we could put an HTTP server in front of the this pattern and hit some of those pesky buzz-words just by having separate stages of the pipeline.
 Surprisingly, learning this pattern and figuring out how it would work in a concrete scenario was another delight.

 It's time for a Public Service Anouncement.
 Have you read the ZeroMQ [documentation](http://zguide.zeromq.org/page:all)?
 I am not usually a fan of technical writing, but it is an absolute joy to read.
 Warning: it may cause you to re-think many many past code design decisions.
 Don't worry though, that feeling of embarassment over past poor decisions is just an indicator of making better informed ones in the future!
-Massive kudos to Pieter Hintjens.
-If you are hungry for more checkout his [blog](http://hintjens.com/) and that of [Martin Sústrik](http://250bpm.com/), both are fantastic reads!
+Massive kudos to Pieter Hintjens who wrote those docks.
+If you are hungry for more good writing checkout his [blog](http://hintjens.com/) or that of another ZMQ author [Martin Sústrik](http://250bpm.com/), both are fantastic reads!

+Back to the gist.
 With so little setup around writing, running and debugging your code you can throw it away more easily if it doesn't work out.
 And throw out code we did; revision after revision until we got to the point where we were left with a parallelized pipeline whose stages had a loopback to a common entrypoint.

 Then began the search for a suitable HTTP server that could interact with our pipeline.
 We scoured the internet for servers with ZMQ bindings.
 As is no surprise, there are lots of good options out there!
 We spent some time prototyping using a few different ones but then we stumbled upon a very interesting search result.
 It was a [blog post](http://hintjens.com/blog:42) from Pieter Hintjens about the ZMQ_STREAM socket type.
 It describes, with examples, how the socket works and ends up making a small web server using it.
 Hintjens goes on to say that a lot more work would be needed for a full fledged HTTP server and describes some of the missing parts in a bit more detail.

 The idea was enticing; could we build a minimal HTTP server with just ZMQ to sit in front of our pipeline?
 We threw some stuff into a gist once again and started testing.
 Before long and with very little code, we had something!
 From there though it was on to writing an HTTP state machine to handle the streaming nature of the socket type.
 Writing state machines, especially against a couple of protocol versions at the same time is torture in terms code re-use.
 But we'll get to that in future work section.

 The API
 -------